Direct-to-Implant Breast Cancer Reconstruction in Beverly Hills

 How Is Direct-to-Implant Reconstruction Performed?

 Two surgeons perform specific parts of the procedure during direct-to-implant breast reconstruction.
-One of our expert breast cancer surgeons first removes the breast tissue through a small incision made at the base of the breast to minimize scarring.
+One of our top breast cancer surgeons first removes the breast tissue through a small incision made at the base of the breast to minimize scarring.
 Dr. Cassileth, a board-certified plastic surgeon, then inserts the implant and creates an internal bra using a specialized tissue matrix.

 Unparalleled Expertise With a Compassionate Touch